apostrophecms/split-html/README.md

 });
 ```

+## Additional options

+The following options should be passed as the fourth argument to `splitHtml` in an object.

+### `cheerio`

+An object of Cheerio v0.x `.load()` options, [as documented here](https://www.npmjs.com/package/cheerio/v/0.22.0).
+This is used when using split-html on the server when preparing the HTML fragment to parse.

 ## Why?

 We wanted to import Wordpress blog posts into the [ApostropheCMS](https://apostrophecms.com) CMS.
 Wordpress uses HTML to embed images and videos, while Apostrophe represents blocks of text and widgets like slideshows as separate objects in an array. `split-html` allows us to neatly slice and dice existing HTML so we can transform it into Apostrophe widgets easily.